lbwright22ci/mow-and-more/README.md

 * Performance- how quickly a site will load.
 * Accessibility- whether a site is accessible to all users, including those with diverse needs.
 * Best Practices- whether a site is designed to a standard consistent with modern user experience (navigation, structure etc).
-* SEO- whether a the website code is optimized to give the best search engine rankings.
+* SEO- whether the website code is optimized to give the best search engine rankings.

 The Lighthouse tests for desktop, analysed in Chrome were:
 ![Desktop Lighthouse results for Chrome](docs/testing/lighthouse-total-chrome-desktop.png).